ni/semi-test-library-dotnet/docs/UserGuide/advanced/UsingMeasurementStudioAnalysisLibraryWithPinSiteData.md

 Follow the steps below to use Measurement Studio Analysis Library with `PinSiteData`.

-1. Open NI License Manager and verify your system has a valid license for the Measurement Studio Development System, and check the specific license level: Standard, Professional, or Enterprise.
+1. Open NI License Manager and verify that your system has a valid license for the Measurement Studio Development System, and check the specific license level: Standard, Professional, or Enterprise.
 2. In the CS project, ensure there is an assembly reference to one of the Analysis Library assemblies below according to the license you have.
    - `NationalInstruments.Analysis.Standard.dll`
    - `NationalInstruments.Analysis.Professional.dll`